Book Reviews

 The drawings in this profound "picture book” have been beautifully crafted by Spencer Hill, a long term student of the Daoist Arts.
 Who co-ordinated on the development of the idea, the text and the concept with Damo Mitchell, the technical Director of the Lotus Nei Gong School of Daoist Arts and the author of several books.

-The Yellow Monkey Emperor’s Classic of Chinese Medicine was published this year by Singing Dragon and printed and bound in China
+was published this year by Singing Dragon and printed and bound in China